-Security, architectural design and energy efficiency are all essential elements in the homes of today, says Reynaers at Home.
+Security, architectural design and energy efficiency are all essential elements for our window and door systems, says Reynaers at Home.

 Durability and sustainability are two big trends in architecture, and aluminium is one of the most versatile building materials available.
 It has many benefits, including a high recycled content; long lifespan; low maintenance and high thermal efficiency with new thermal break technology.

-Head of Reynaers at Home Hugh Moss says: “According to the latest Reynaers at Home survey, 57% of British architects think that the most popular industry trend today in residential housing is energy efficiency.
+Head of Reynaers at Home Helen Williams says: “According to the latest Reynaers at Home survey, 57% of British architects think that the most popular industry trend today in residential housing is energy efficiency.

 “Not only does Reynaers at Home make efforts to reduce its own energy consumption and to reduce its emissions of greenhouse gases; it also contributes to limiting the energy consumption of new and existing homes through the development of energy-efficient windows and doors.”